brodieG/fansi/README.md

 -   `trimws`

 These are drop-in replacements that behave (almost) identically to the base counterparts, except for the *Control Sequence* awareness.

-`fansi` also includes improved versions of some of those functions, such as `substr2_ctl` which allows for width based substrings.
 There are also utility functions such as `strip_ctl` to remove *Control Sequences* and `has_ctl` to detect whether strings contain them.

 Much of `fansi` is written in C so you should find performance of the `fansi` functions to be slightly slower than the corresponding base